alchemyplatform/aa-sdk/site/pages/signers/alchemy-signer/export-private-key.md

 ---
 outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: Alchemy Signer • Export Private Key
-  - - meta
-    - name: description
-      content: Learn how to enable a user to export their private key with the Alchemy Signer
-  - - meta
-    - property: og:description
-      content: Learn how to enable a user to export their private key with the Alchemy Signer
-  - - meta
-    - name: twitter:title
-      content: Alchemy Signer • Export Private Key
+title: Alchemy Signer • Export Private Key
-  - - meta
-    - name: twitter:description
-      content: Learn how to enable a user to export their private key with the Alchemy Signer
+description: Learn how to enable a user to export their private key with the Alchemy Signer
 ---

 # Export private key